microflo/microflo/doc/braindump.md

 Further ideas
 ------------
+End-to-end automated tests:

+By exposing the camera tracking system, as well as manual control of both robot-under-test and an opponent robot, one could write tests of the entire software+hardware system.
+For instance in BDD style:
+* When robot is facing opponent straight on, opponent is detected and attacked
+* When robot is near line on left/right side, turn right/left to avoid The tests would actually move the robots into desired position/orientation to set up the scenario, let it play out and verify that correct results occurred.
+One can start with very basic cases, and then progress to trickier/edgier cases.
+Should probably be data-driven to allow to easily add variation to cases.
+Cases where the opponent is active during scenarion probably the most advanced, can potentially test actual battle scenarios being played out:
+* When pushed from the front-right side, spin clockwise Might also want to run tests where a set of invariants are verified periodically, like:
+* When opponent moves around, robot is always facing it

 Augmented reality projection:

 By using a projector mounted together with the cameras, the sensor information and processed